Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: The Gamma -deepDSM

-To represent the fLB operator, eigenpairs must be calculated a-priori.
-One can just use FEM on a uniform mesh of $\partial\Omega$.
+To represent the fLB operator in our method, eigenpairs can be calculated a priori in an offline stage, e.g., one may simply choose to use FEM on a uniform mesh of $\partial\Omega$ to compute the eigenpairs.

-For a simply-connected domain $\Omega$, the eigenvalues generally admit the growth order $\lambda_{k} = \mathcal{O}(k^2)$.
+For $\partial \Omega$ of a simply-connected domain $\Omega$, the eigenvalues generally admit the growth order $\lambda_{k} = \mathcal{O}(k^2)$.
 It is well-known that a typical FEM solver cannot capture the accuracy of eigenpairs associated with very high frequency due to the mesh size and the polynomial order.
-Thus, we employ a truncation integer $K_0$ and define
+Thus, with a truncation $K_0\in \mathbb{Z}^+$, we define